First, where do you get your “seeds”? To grow garlic you can either use :

 After winter, in April/May you should see the garlic stem coming out.
 Don’t overwater garlic!
 Once a week, but do a “deep” one.
 From May, I recommend spraying BTK every second week on the garlic to prevent the leak moths from eating all the leaves.
 Note that the worms eat the leaf from the inside so when you see them, the damage is done.
 Garlic doesn’t require much fertilization.
 I fertilize all my veggies with this product 2-3 times per season.

 Around late June you will see the garlic scapes.
 It is recommended to cut them off once they have looped twice ( see picture).
 This should maximize the plant’s effort to make a bigger bulb instead of making a flower.

 4 to 5 weeks after you have chopped the scapes, you should notice that the leaves are drying up.
 Once there are only 5 green leaves left on the plant, it should be ready to pull.
 It is a bit tricky here as obviously you want the bulb to be as big as possible but if you wait too long, it is at risk of rotting.
 Stop watering the garlic 1 week before you plan to pull them out.

 From my own experience, leaving the stem result in better preservation of the garlic.

 Note that not all varieties of garlic will last the same amount of time.
 Some are good for 4 months while others can last 12.

 Finally, the best way to keep garlic is somewhere on your countertop, not in direct sunlight.
-Don’t keep them in a dark place as it will start its germination process.
+Please don’t keep them in a dark place as they will start their germination process.